hellerve/blog/wip/Introducing_anima.md

 And there you have it!
-That’s all the code we need to create a simple picture that looks like the cover artwork of a techno 12’ you found while digging in a dimly-light record store in Berlin.
+That’s all the code we need to create a simple picture that looks like the cover artwork of a techno 12’ you found while digging in a dimly-lit record store in Berlin.

 ## Fin